abaklanov/butterfly/README.md

 - Cloud implementation.
 I strongly believe employing infrastructure from cloud affects positively on the development and maintanence.
 This should be done.
 - GraphQL
+With cloud integration, and depending on the data structure, the latter can come from various sources.
+GraphQL might help out with easying out the process of gathering data in the frontend side.
+However the app might not get too complicated to switch.
 - Authentication/Authorization
+API with no authentication is prone for attacks or simple abuse.
+This is probably do with some cloud authenticator and bearer tokens.
+- Caching might help with frequent requests
+- Frontend part of the service can be made with React and Tanstack.
+The latter I'd use for Router and Query: set up frontend routing and sync backend and frontend data.